beingaloksharma/go-curd-gin-gonic/README.md

 In this code, I am going ot explain about, how we can do curd operation in go lang using gin-gonic framework without using any database.

-We will create a gin-gonic project by Running  this command `go mod init project_name` .
+We will create a gin-gonic project by Running  this command `go mod init project_name` and `go mod tidy`.

 Step 1 :: We will create a struct to define the format of data to be store.